 - 1. Submit an application for college admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - 2.
 Have a high school diploma or GED.
 Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 3.
 Must have completed MAT 0056 or MAT 0022 and ENC 1101 or be eligible to enroll in the courses based on approved college-ready placement exam scores.
 Based on Section 1008.30, Florida Statutes, students may meet the criteria for an exemption from common placement testing; see program advisor or the Office of Enrollment Services for more details - 4.
-Schedule an appointment with an NFC Advisor, (850) 973-1737 or kinneyr@nfc.edu. - 5.
-Dual enrolled students must have approval of high school and meet dual enrollment criteria. - 6.
-Students entering the final course are required to complete a 30-hour internship.
-Internship requirements include but are not limited to a Level II background screening as well as a clear 10-panal drug screen.
+Schedule an appointment with an NFC Advisor, 850-973-1737 or kinneyr@nfc.edu. - 5.
+Dual enrolled students must have approval of high school and meet dual enrollment criteria.

+6. Students entering the Final course will have an opportunity to complete a 30 -hour internship.
+Internship requirements include but are not limited to a Level II background screening as well as a clear 10-panel drug screen.
 Some healthcare facilities may require additional documentation including immunization records and a general physical.
 All documentation, including background and drug screening, required by the healthcare facility will be provided by the student at the student's expense.
-Internships are available to all students and participation is required for program completion.
 Students must be 18 years of age to be eligible for an internship.

-Frogram Courses

 Course # Title Credit Hours

 BSC 1084 Survey of the Human Body 3

 HSC 1531 Introduction to Medical Terminology 3

 HIM 1000 Introduction to Health Information Management 3

 HIM 2012 Legal Aspects of Health Information Management 3

 HIM 1440 Pathophysiology and Pharmacology for Health Information Management 4

 HIM 2211 Health Information Management Information Systems 3

 HIM 2722 ICD-10-CM Coding 3

 HIM 1253 CPT Coding 3

 HIM 2723 ICD-10-PCS Coding 3

 HIM 2273 Billing Software 3

 HIM 1254 Intermediate CPT Coding 3

 HIM 2814 Coding Professional Practice 3

-Total Require Total Required Courses
+Total Required Courses